arton0306/Configure/note/systemverilog.md

 refer to the data types that can directly represent a one-dimensional packed array of bits.

+### DUT
+The semiconductor device being tested is often called the DUT(Device Under Test).
+It is also sometimes called a UUT(Unit Under Test).

 ### PLI

 Verilog PLI(Programming Language Interface )